Should you use evening primrose oil (EPO) while pregnant?

 We have no evidence on the risks and benefits of oral vs vaginal administration.

-In order to make the association between EPO and complications, care providers need to be aware of the complications EPO is associated with.
+In order to make the association between EPO and complications, care providers and birthing people need to be aware of the complications with which EPO may be associated.

-What research does exist, from a single, small study on the oral use of EPO, found that it doesn’t ripen the cervix and poses considerable risks.
-We need more large studies to either confirm or refute this one study’s findings.
+We need more large studies to confirm or refute the notion that EPO equals ripen cervix equals shorter pregnancies.
 Without that information, we are using a product that we know very little about.

 Gerber, H. (2012, November 13).
 Facebook comments on evening primrose oil.